camunda/camunda-docs-manual/content/update/patch-level.md

 Now, the most specific version according to the provided number and types of method parameters is chosen consistently.
 For example, method `myMethod` expecting an `Integer` is chosen over method `myMethod` expecting an `Object` if the provided parameter is an `Integer` or can be coerced into one.

 Ideally, you shouldn't notice any difference in method invocation from JUEL expressions.
-However, we recommend testing your existing expressions thoroughly before using version in production.
+However, we recommend testing your existing expressions thoroughly before using this patch version in production.

 # Full Distribution